-Maharastra is a diverse state that attracts visitors with ancient cave temples, forts, mountains, wineries, and beaches.
-Of course, there is cosmopolitan Mumbai as well.
-You'll find it all at these popular Maharastra tourist places.
+Maharashtra is a diverse state that attracts visitors with ancient cave temples, forts, mountains, wineries, spirituality, and beaches.
+Of course, there's cosmopolitan Mumbai as well.
+You'll find it all at these top Maharashtra tourist places.

 Thomas Brown/Getty Images

 Mumbai, the capital city of Maharashtra, is the financial capital of India and the home of India's Bollywood film industry.
 Also called India's "maximum city", Mumbai is known for its extreme standards of living, fast paced lifestyle, and the making (or breaking) of dreams.
 Stunning examples of colonial British architecture can be found all over the city and make up many of Mumbai's top attractions.
 Mumbai also has a pulsating nightlife, with unforgettable bars, live music venues, and traveler hangouts.

 The Ajanta and Ellora Caves are located near Aurangabad in northern Maharashtra, around 400 kilometers (250 miles) from Mumbai.
 There are 34 caves at Ellora dating from between the 6th and 11th centuries AD, and 29 caves at Ajanta dating back to between the 2nd century BC and 6th century AD.
 While the Ajanta caves are rich in paintings and sculpture, the Ellora caves are renowned for their extraordinary architecture.
 The most incredible thing about all these caves is that they were crafted by hand, with only a hammer and chisel.

 Shirdi is a small town in Maharashtra that's devoted to the popular saint Sai Baba.
 He preached tolerance towards all religions and equality of all people.
 Devotees flock to Shirdi, as an important pilgrimage place.